kleinfreund/reverse-iterable-map/README.md

 **However**, only the iteration in one direction is considered by the [specification](https://www.ecma-international.org/ecma-262/6.0/#sec-iteration) at the time.
 This means that we only get forward-iteration by default.

-Now, with the iteration protocols, we could redefine the iteration behavior for our purpose and make an objects backwards-iterable.
-Unfortunately, this also means losing forwards-iterability.
+Now, with the iteration protocols, we could redefine the iteration behavior for our purpose and make an object backwards-iterable.
+At the same time, this means losing the ability to iterate forwards.

 **If you need both a forwards- and backwards-iterable object, this implementation might be for you.**